Lowestoft: Modern economy

 Major local employers include Birds Eye frozen foods, with 700 workers.
 This has been located in the town for over 60 years.
 The food-processing company Wessex Foods closed its Lowestoft plant in 2010 after a fire destroyed the factory and it failed to find alternative premises.

 Several other employers have shed labour in recent years.
 The Sanyo plant in the town closed down in 2009 with a loss of 60 jobs, having once employed 800.
 The timber company Jeld-Wen closed its factory in the town in 2010.

 From the mid-1960s to the late 1990s, the oil and gas industry provided significant employment in the area.
 For many years the Shell Southern Operations base on the north shore of Lowestoft Harbour was town's largest employer.
 A decision to close the Shell base was finally made in 2003.
 Oil and gas is still a major industry.

 The town has made efforts to develop as a centre for renewable energy in the east of England.
 The non-profit Orbis Energy centre has been set up to draw business in the green-energy sector and features solar thermal heating.
 In April 2009, Associated British Ports announced that the harbour is to become the operations centre for the 500 MW Greater Gabbard wind farm, which when completed will be the world's largest offshore windfarm.
 The turbines will be located 15 mi off the Suffolk coast and the Outer Harbour will be used to house the necessary operational support facilities.
 Other developments in the renewable energy sector include a prototype tidal energy generator being produced by local company 4NRG and wave power systems developed by Trident Energy.

-Rainbow Saver Anglia Credit Union, a savings and loans co-operative established in 1999 and operating throughout East Anglia, is based in the town.
 Hoseasons (now part of Awaze), a specialist in self-catering UK holidays, is also a large employment provider.